2023 Best General Agriculture Bachelor's Degree Schools in the Plains States Region

 After completing their Bachelor's Degree, agriculture graduates from South Dakota State carry an average student debtload of $21,246.

-Full General Agriculture at South Dakota State University Report
+Read full report on General Agriculture at South Dakota State University

 A rank of #3 on this year’s list means North Dakota State University - Main Campus is a great place for general agriculture students working on their bachelor’s degree.
-Located in the medium-sized city of Fargo, North Dakota State University is a public school with a large student population.
+Located in the midsize city of Fargo, North Dakota State University is a public college with a fairly large student population.

 After completing their Bachelor's Degree, agriculture graduates from North Dakota State University carry an average student debtload of $22,921.